Reliance Industrial Infrastructure Ltd.

-The Company did not have any subsidiary or joint venture during the financial yearunder review.
+The Company did not have any subsidiary or joint venture during thefinancial year under review and till the date of this Report.
 The Company has oneassociate company Reliance Europe Limited.

-The Directors state that applicable Secretarial Standards i.e. SS-1 and SS-2 relatingto the 'Meetings of the Board of Directors' and 'General Meetings'respectively havebeen duly followed by the Company.
+The Company has followed applicable Secretarial Standards i.e. SS-1and SS-2 relating to 'Meetings of the Board of Directors' and 'General Meetings'respectively.

 Directors' Responsibility Statement

-b) the Directors have selected such accounting policies and appliedthem consistently and made judgments and estimates that are reasonable and prudent so asto give a true and fair view of the state of affairs of the Company as at 31st March 2019 and of the profitof the Company for the year ended on that date;
+b) the Directors have selected such accounting policies and appliedthem consistently and made judgments and estimates that are reasonable and prudent so asto give a true and fair view of the state of affairs of the Company as at 31st March 2020and of the profit of the Company for the year ended on that date;